OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-10.md

 ## 1 Corinthians 10:31

-So, whether you eat or drink, or whatever you do, do everything for the glory of God.
+Therefore, whatever you do, whether eating or drinking, do it all for the glory of God.

 ## 1 Corinthians 10:32